Meet the Steering Group

-Clive Emmett served within the Metropolitan and Essex Police services as a Detective for 20 years, he then moved into the Voluntary Community Sector as County Manager of the Essex Home Office initiative Drugs Intervention Programme.
+Clive Emmett is the Chief Officer of the Council for Voluntary Service Uttlesford.
+He previously served within the Metropolitan and Essex Police services as a Detective for 20 years, before moving into the Voluntary Community Sector as County Manager of the Essex Home Office initiative Drugs Intervention Programme.

-David J Pickles is the Chair of Citizens Advice Essex which is a consortium of the fourteen local Citizens Advice in Essex and the Unitary Authorities.
+David Pickles is the Chair of Citizens Advice Essex which is a consortium of the fourteen local Citizens Advice in Essex and the Unitary Authorities.
 David was previously the Chair of Maldon & District Citizens Advice, and remains a Trustee.

 David also represents Citizens Advice Essex and The Essex Alliance at the Essex Compact.
 Being a member of the steering group allows him to bring his experience in industry and the voluntary sector to all members of The Essex Alliance.

 Paul Feasey, Treasurer

-Paul Feasey is the CEO of Signpost; working in Employability and Skills in Deprived Communities using Empowerment as a Mechanism of Change.
-He is a strong believer in facilitating better Communication to create a robust Community Sector in order to better serve the residents of Essex.
+Paul is remains a committed member of the steering group and has been Treasurer of The Essex Alliance since 2016.
+He is a strong believer in facilitating better communication to create a robust Community Sector in order to better serve the residents of Essex.